-One of the biggest challenges in this step of the P2P process is knowing whether you are receiving everything that you purchased.
+One of the biggest challenges in this step of the procurement process is knowing whether you are receiving everything that you purchased.

-If there is a difference, most companies want to know this as soon as possible because many vendor SLAs designate time frames to report receiving discrepancies in order to get credited back for the missing items.
+If there is a difference, most companies want to know this as soon as possible.
+Many vendor SLAs designate time frames to report receiving discrepancies in order to get credited back for the missing items.

-So automation in this step is vitally important to get protection against loss due to receiving errors.
+So automation in this step is vitally important to get protection in real time against loss due to receiving errors.